Yog0sh/Deepfake-Detection/README.md

 4. Push (git push origin feature/AmazingFeature)
 5. Open a Pull Request

-Made with ❤️ by Sunil Sowrirajan
+Made with ❤️ by Yogesh R